BenoursonJ/ESX-Banker-Job-Upgraded/README.md

 * **Make loans and manage them** from the office inside the Pacific Standard Bank
   * **Powerful loan attribution system** : Define the amount given, the rate, the amount of deadlines, the time between deadlines
-  * **Automatic loan management system** : every morning at 01:10 a.m two cron tasks run :
+  * **Automatic loan management system** : every morning at defined time in config.lua two cron tasks run :
     * 1. Countdown of the time remaining before a player must repay part of his loan
     * 2. Automatic payment of a deadline if the user has enough money on his bank account otherwise the account is frozen
   * **View all | the active | the frozen loans and manage them**

 * **Open savings accounts** with a custom rate defined in percentages (1 - 100)
   * **View** the active and closed accounts and manage them
-  * **Automatic savings system** : once a week a cron task runs calculating the interests
+  * **Automatic savings system** : once a week on the day defined in config.lua a cron task runs calculating the interests
+  * **Choose** if the money is generated or removed from the company bank account

 * **Open risked savings accounts**
   * **View** the active and closed accounts and manage them
-  * **Automatic savings system** : once a week a cron task runs calculating the interests
+  * **Automatic savings system** : once a week on the day defined in config.lua a cron task runs calculating the interests
     * **Custom rates** : a custom rate that can be defined in the config.lua file is randomly chosen and applied to a risked savings account... living the life on the edge?
+  * **Choose** if the money is generated or removed from the company bank account

 ***